Archimedes: The Sand Reckoner

 In this treatise, also known as Psammites, Archimedes finds a number that is greater than the grains of sand needed to fill the universe.
-This book mentions the heliocentric theory of the solar system proposed by Aristarchus of Samos, as well as contemporary ideas about the size of the Earth and the distance between various celestial bodies.
+This book mentions the heliocentric theory of the Solar System proposed by Aristarchus of Samos, as well as contemporary ideas about the size of the Earth and the distance between various celestial bodies, and attempts to measure the apparent diameter of the Sun.
 By using a system of numbers based on powers of the myriad, Archimedes concludes that the number of grains of sand required to fill the universe is 8×10^63 in modern notation.
 The introductory letter states that Archimedes' father was an astronomer named Phidias.
 The Sand Reckoner is the only surviving work in which Archimedes discusses his views on astronomy.

+Archimedes discusses astronomical measurements of the Earth, Sun, and Moon, as well as Aristarchus' heliocentric model of the universe, in the Sand-Reckoner.
+Without the use of either trigonometry or a table of chords, Archimedes determines the Sun's apparent diameter by first describing the procedure and instrument used to make observations (a straight rod with pegs or grooves), applying correction factors to these measurements, and finally giving the result in the form of upper and lower bounds to account for observational error.

+Ptolemy, quoting Hipparchus, also references Archimedes' solstice observations in the Almagest.
+This would make Archimedes the first known Greek to have recorded multiple solstice dates and times in successive years.

 On the Equilibrium of Planes

 There are two books to On the Equilibrium of Planes: the first contains seven postulates and fifteen propositions, while the second book contains ten propositions.
 In the first book, Archimedes proves the law of the lever, which states that:

+Earlier descriptions of the principle of the lever are found in a work by Euclid and in the Mechanical Problems, belonging to the Peripatetic school of the followers of Aristotle, the authorship of which has been attributed by some to Archytas.

 Archimedes uses the principles derived to calculate the areas and centers of gravity of various geometric figures including triangles, parallelograms and parabolas.